Robert Duffy 9 a.m., Oct. 28

 The band originally featured Cameron Wilson (vocals, bass), his sister Michaela Wilson (keys, vocals), Ryan Miller (drums), and Rutger Rosenborg (guitar).
 All but Michaela previously played together in the punk band Numskull.
 “All four of us have known each other since childhood,” says Miller.
 As for the band name, “We found it on a receipt.
 ‘Ed,’ ‘Ghost,’ and ‘Tucker’ were printed on an old receipt, and we used them.”

-In late November 2014, they released their debut six-track EP Channels, featuring a cover design by Austin artist Brian Gossett.
+In late November 2014, Ed Ghost Tucker released their debut six-track EP Channels, featuring a cover design by Austin artist Brian Gossett.
 When keyboardist Michaela Wilson moved to San Luis Obispo, the remaining trio became the Lulls in 2015.